shilpi-verma/Boxify_CapstoneProject/README.md

     - Implement interactive dashboards for dynamic analysis.

 2. **Highlight Insights**:
-    - Design informative graphs and charts to communicate key findings.
+    - Designed informative graphs and charts to communicate key findings.
-    - Use advanced visualization tools like Plotly for enhanced interactivity.
+    - Used advanced visualization tools like Plotly for enhanced interactivity.

-## Documentation and Reporting

-1. **Summary of Findings**:
-    - Summarize key insights from the sales and inventory analysis.
-    - Highlight significant trends, popular products, and inventory performance metrics.

-2. **Inventory-Driven Insights**:
-    - Explain how insights can benefit businesses in enhancing inventory management.
+    - Explained how insights can benefit businesses in enhancing inventory management.
-    - Provide detailed recommendations for improving inventory efficiency.
+    - Provided detailed recommendations for improving inventory efficiency.

-3. **Final Report**:
-    - Compile all findings, visualizations, and recommendations into a comprehensive report.
-    - Ensure the report is clear, concise, and actionable for stakeholders.

 ## Conclusion